Habib Zargarpour

-Habib Zargarpour (born 9 March 1964) is an Iranian visual effects supervisor, computer graphics supervisor, art director and creative director.
+Habib Zargarpour (born 9 March 1964) is an American visual effects supervisor, virtual production supervisor, art director and creative director.

 Zargarpour worked on the films Twister (1996) and The Perfect Storm (2000), for which he was nominated for two Academy Awards and won two BAFTA Awards.
-As of now, he is the only Asian to be nominated for the Academy Award for Best Visual Effects.

 Biography

-Habib Zargarpour has had almost two decades of experience in visual effect for film.
+Habib Zargarpour has had almost three decades of experience in visual effect for film.
 He had worked as a graphic artist and fine arts illustrator since 1981, and began his career in visual effects for film in 1990 when he spent a few years working on digital effects for IMAX films in Los Angeles.
 He graduated with distinction in Industrial Design from the Art Center College of Design in Pasadena in 1992 and discovered his passion for design in film.

 He spent 9 years at Industrial Light & Magic (ILM) where he first joined the team of The Mask in 1993 as a Technical Director.
 Subsequent projects included the development of such effects as the particle tornadoes in Twister, the digital oceans and stormy seas in The Perfect Storm, Spawn’s cape, and the pod race simulations and crashes in Star Wars: Episode I – The Phantom Menace.

 While at ILM, he was nominated for two Academy Awards in Visual Effects for Twister and The Perfect Storm and garnered two British Academy Awards for those films working with Visual effects supervisor Stefen Fangmeier.
 He worked as a Digital Effects Supervisor with John Knoll on the pod race sequences in Star Wars: Episode I – The Phantom Menace and on two Star Trek films: Star Trek Generations and Star Trek: First Contact, working on the never before seen space anomalies and the Phoenix rocket launch sequence.
 Other creative projects at ILM included all digital underwater shots of Matt Damon in The Bourne Identity, and the alien creatures in Signs.

 Zargarpour continues to value the CG industry as the perfect mix of technical and artistic realms.
 Since 2003, Habib has worked as a Senior Art Director at Electronic Arts on driving and racing titles.
-His projects included Need for Speed Underground and James Bond 007: Everything or Nothing.
+His projects included Need for Speed: Underground and James Bond 007: Everything or Nothing.
 In 2006, he Art Directed a next generation title called Need for Speed: Most Wanted for which he received a VES (Visual Effects Society) Award in 2006.
-In 2009, he served as an official festival judge for the Noor Iranian Film Festival in Los Angeles.